JonathanPierce/Algae/README.md

 - --force - If present, ignores progress.json and will re-run all job steps.
 Typically only used with mode ‘all’
 - --config [filename] - Will use [filename] as the config instead of config.json.
-- --clean - Will PERMANENTLY delete all data from all __algae__ folders in the corpus, then run with --force.
+- --clean - Will PERMANENTLY delete all data from ALL __algae__ folders in the corpus, then run with --force.

 ## Algae Folder Layout